-For years we’ve heard from scientists, particular those near the start of their career, that taking part in I’m a Scientist was effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.
+For years we’ve heard from scientists, particularly those near the start of their career, that taking part in I’m a Scientist is effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.

-Academy Zone is designed to help scientists take full advantage of this learning experience.
-It gives researchers a personal space to reflect on their engagement as it’s happening (a key part of learning theory) during I’m a Scientist, improving the quality of the future engagement activities.
+The Academy acts as a personal space for scientists to reflect on their engagement as it’s happening (a key part of learning theory) during I’m a Scientist, improving the quality of future engagement activities.

-Here’s how you as an Early Career Researcher an use Academy Zone to boost your personal development when taking part in IAS:
+Here’s how you can use the Academy to boost your personal development when taking part in IAS:

 Connect with your peers

-There’s a group of early career researchers in Academy Zone, all taking part in IAS alongside you:
+There’s a group of scientists in the Academy, all taking part in IAS alongside you:

-- Share your experiences from the zones in the Academy Chat
+- Share your experiences from the school zones in the Academy lunchtime Chats

 - Swap tips for taking on the students’ questions

-And generally enjoy meeting people from a huge range of disciplines going through the same thing for two weeks.
+And generally enjoy meeting people from a range of disciplines going through the same experience.

-Use the Library section of the Academy Zone to find all the currently available resources related to the ASK questions.
+Use the Library section of the Academy site to find all the currently available resources related to the questions.

 These links have been curated by IAS and UWE Science Communication lecturer Dr Hannah Little to give you more info about best practice, provoke reflection around your own engagement and provide context on current thinking in public engagement.

-No students, teachers, or other scientists not given places in Academy Zone can see what you write, either in ASK section or in Live Chats.
+No students, teachers, or other scientists not given access to the Academy site can see what you write, either in Ask section or in Live Chats.

 Evidence your development

-Complete the Academy Zone by answering all six ASK questions.
+Complete the IAS Academy by answering all six Ask questions.
 After the event you’ll be presented with a certificate evidencing your development- useful for demonstrating the effort you’ve put into your CPD as a researcher.
-You also receive a log containing all your answers to questions in the zone as evidence of your learning.
+You also receive a log containing all your answers to questions in the course as evidence of your learning.